 - Report ventilation failures, leaks, or spills to your supervisor immediately.

 - Understand and practice emergency procedures so that you know what to do in case of a spill or other emergency.

 Why is reducing exposure important?

 Reducing exposure will reduce your risk of developing cancer from exposure to a carcinogen.

-Typically, there are 3 important routes of exposure in a workplace setting — inhalation, skin contact and ingestion.
-In addition, there are several factors that can influence how likely a substance is to cause a specific effect (e.g. cancer), for example.
+Typically, there are 3 important routes of exposure in a workplace setting — inhalation (breathing in), skin contact and ingestion (swallowing).
+In addition, there are several factors that can influence how likely a product is to cause a specific effect (e.g., cancer), for example:

-- Route of entry into the body (e.g. some carcinogens will only cause cancer if inhaled, not by skin contact).
+- Route of entry into the body (e.g., some carcinogens will only cause cancer if inhaled, but not by skin contact).

 - Amount or dose entering the body (in general, a higher exposure increases risk).